Introduction

 e.
 History of attack by asthma in the family.

-The signs and symptoms of asthma at the childhood stage usually develops to adult life.
-Unfortunately, there is no treatment of asthma; however, when the patient gets proper management and day-to-day treatment, the child can survive for a more extended period according to Fonseca, (2017, p.36).
-In this paper, it is going to outline how the two drugs, Salbutamol and Prednisolone, help in the treatment and management of asthma.
+The signs and symptoms of asthma at the childhood stage usually develop into adult life.
+Unfortunately, there is no treatment for asthma; however, when the patient gets proper management and day-to-day treatment, the child can survive for a more extended period, according to Fonseca (2017, p.36).
+This paper is going to outline how the two drugs, Salbutamol and Prednisolone, help in the treatment and management of asthma.
 Pharmacology is a branch of medicine that deals with the study of how drugs function in one’s body.
-Every medication that people take have effects, and even some results may be harmful due to excessive consumption.
+Every medication that people take has effects, and even some results may be harmful due to excessive consumption.
 Pharmacology focuses on how to improve the life of the individual by discovering new drugs that fight diseases such as asthma and cancer (Giovannini-Chami et al.205 p.58).

-Salbutamol is a drug that falls under the category of bronchodilators medicine (ijnenburg et al. 2015, p.800).
+Salbutamol is a drug that falls under the category of bronchodilator medicine (Lunenburg et al. 2015, p.800).
 It belongs to B2-adrenergic agonists.
-Salbutamol is used in the treatment of chronic bronchitis, asthma together with many other breathing infections (Kaiser et al.2016 p.46).
-When this drug is inhaled, it prevents the occurrence of asthma in the body that comes because of the exercise.
-There is a specific way in which this drug operate in the human body.
+Salbutamol is used in the treatment of chronic bronchitis and asthma, together with many other breathing infections (Kaiser et al.2016, p.46).
+When this drug is inhaled, it prevents the occurrence of asthma in the body that comes from exercise.
+There is a specific way in which this drug operates in the human body.
 The drug gets into the air paths located in the lungs and stretches the muscles found in the walls of these airways.
-When stating earlier on the effects of asthma, it makes the air paths narrower thus preventing maximum passage of air.
+As stated earlier on, the effects of asthma make the air paths narrower, thus preventing maximum passage of air.
 The salbutamol drugs try to correct this defect by relaxing the tight muscles in the walls of the airways.

-The drug always comes in an isotonic solution form, and the doctor is the one who recommends the best dose to the patient this is according to Karch and Karch, (2016, p.48).
+The drug always comes in an isotonic solution form, and the doctor is the one who recommends the best dose to the patient.
+This is according to Karch and Karch (2016, p.48).
 The patient should not start taking the drug without consulting the doctor.
 There are ways to apply this medication.
-Each form of salbutamol drug is used for the specific age group.
+Each form of salbutamol drug is used for a specific age group.
 Another thing that depends on the dosage is how severe the pain is.
-For instance, the aerosol inhaler is a type of a dose used to counter one, and two inhalations usually referred to as puffs.
+For instance, the aerosol inhaler is a type of dose used to counter one or two inhalations, usually referred to as puffs.
 The aerosol inhaler is mostly recommended for patients of twelve years of age and above.
-On the other hand, children of between six years to eleven years can take one puff of the drug.
+On the other hand, children between six years and eleven years can take one puff of the drug.
 The doctor making the diagnosis may recommend more winds depending on how severe the asthma disease has reached.

 Other health conditions may complicate one’s body when he or she is taking the drug.
 For instance, if one is suffering from diabetes.
-Taking salbutamol leads to increase in sugar in the blood.
+Taking salbutamol leads to an increase in sugar in the blood.
 It is vital that you discuss your condition with the doctor before taking any drug.
-Secondly, the patients having heart problems may have some difficulty while consuming this drug.
-The drug may lead to some health problems on people suffering from high blood pressure among other heart diseases.
-Women who are either pregnant or breastfeeding should consult the doctor before taking salbutamol as it may lead to severe complications of the unborn child.
-The other precautions while taking these drugs are when you are allergic to various ingredients of medicine do not make the drug.
-The children should be guided while consuming the drug and most importantly, there is still no prescribed salbutamol for children below the age of four years.
+Secondly, patients having heart problems may have some difficulty while consuming this drug.
+The drug may lead to some health problems for people suffering from high blood pressure, among other heart diseases.
+Women who are either pregnant or breastfeeding should consult the doctor before taking salbutamol, as it may lead to severe complications for the unborn child.
+The other precautions while taking these drugs are when you are allergic to various ingredients of medicine, do not make the drug.
+The children should be guided while consuming the drug, and most importantly, there is still no prescribed salbutamol for children below the age of four years.

 Prednisolone

-Prednisolone refers to the oral steroid that helps in curbing the movement of essential substances from the body that leads to inflammation (Katsunuma et al.2015, p.278).
-This steroid is used in controlling many defects including ulcerative colitis, arthritis, and psoriasis among other disorders.
-The drug also deals with the allergic diseases and any other complications that may affect lungs, king or blood cells according to Liechti (2015, p.468).
-In many occasions, the medication is recommended when the signs and symptoms of asthma persist.
-Unlike salbutamol drug, which is mainly inhalant, prednisolone, is oral.
+Prednisolone refers to the oral steroid that helps curb the movement of essential substances from the body, leading to inflammation (Katsunuma et al.2015, p.278).
+This steroid is used to control many defects, including ulcerative colitis, arthritis, and psoriasis, among other disorders.
+The drug also deals with allergic diseases and any other complications that may affect the lungs, king or blood cells, according to Liechti (2015, p.468).
+On many occasions, the medication is recommended when the signs and symptoms of asthma persist.
+Unlike salbutamol drug, which is mainly inhalant, prednisolone is oral.
 When this drug is consumed in the mouth, it is directed to the blood cells.
 The inhalants usually go to the lungs while this steroid moves into the bloodstream.
-Other drugs accompany prednisolone in the fight of severe signs caused by asthma.
+Other drugs accompany prednisolone in the fight against severe signs caused by asthma.

-The amount of drug that the patient takes depends on how severe the asthma is with the patient according to Mega and Simon (2015, p.
+The amount of drug that the patient takes depends on how severe the asthma is with the patient, according to Mega and Simon (2015, p.
 584).
-For instance, at the beginning of the dose, the patient may consume high amount to reduce effects of the disorder on the body.
+For instance, at the beginning of the dose, the patient may consume a high amount to reduce the effects of the disorder on the body.
 However, as the time goes, the amount of steroid that the patient takes reduces.
-When considering the drug, stick to the instruction the doctor prescribes.
+When considering the drug, stick to the instructions the doctor prescribes.
 The patient is always provided with a syringe to measure the amount of drug every time he or she consumes.
 Every medicine has the side effects.
 There are some changes that the patient will always observe the body while taking this drug.
-The results include a feeling headache, weakness on the muscles, feeling dizzy and swelling of the ankles or hands.
+The results include headaches, weakness in the muscles, dizziness, and swelling of the ankles or hands.
 The swelling of hands comes because of the retention of fluid in those parts (Looijmans-Van den Akker et al.2016).

-However, there are some effects that when the patient observed in the body, he or she need to seek the advice of the doctor.
-The results include changes in the way someone thinks, the occurrence of wounds in the body that do not heal quickly, feeling pain in the upper part of the stomach, running out of breath and the last issue is the abnormal weight gain according to Platts-Mills and Woodfolk( 2017, p.72).
-In addition to that, some situations may not cop up with the drug.
+However, there are some effects that when the patient observes the body, he or she needs to seek the advice of the doctor.
+The results include changes in the way someone thinks, the occurrence of wounds in the body that do not heal quickly, feeling pain in the upper part of the stomach, running out of breath, and the last issue is abnormal weight gain, according to Platts-Mills and Woodfolk( 2017, p.72).
+In addition to that, some situations may not cope with the drug.
 For instance, the homemade medicines, the medicine bought over the counter and vitamins.
 When consumption of the above things happens, one should inform his or her doctor to ensure that any complications are dealt with at the correct time.
 There are other cautions that the patient should take into account before making medicine.
 The first thing is that the patient should not be allergic to the drug.
 Secondly, in the case the person was suffering from a fungal infection, the defects should heal entirely before taking this drug.
-Lastly, the patient should inform the doctor any disease he or she might have been suffering from to enable correct prescription (Ortega et al 2014, p.89).
+Lastly, the patient should inform the doctor of any disease he or she might have been suffering from to enable correct prescription (Ortega et al. 2014, p.89).

-The above asthma medication is only best when they are not misused; however, there are several situations where the patient misuse the drugs.
-Misuse can be through overdosing or under dosing.
+The above asthma medication is only best when they are not misused; however, there are several situations where the patient misuses the drugs.
+Misuse can be through overdosing or underdosing.
 The case of abuse is typical in the younger ages, and there are ways to detect when your child has misused the drug.
-For instance, when you observe worsening signs in your child’s body, it is evident that there is the misuse of the drugs.
-When the patient takes the drugs such as salbutamol more than twenty times in a day, the situation gives room for the attack by other diseases.
+For instance, when you observe worsening signs in your child’s body, it is evident that there is a misuse of the drugs.
+When the patient takes drugs such as salbutamol more than twenty times a day, the situation gives room for attack by other diseases.

-The lungs are the ones attack mostly; they can even fail due to more expansion.
-Another side effect of misuse of asthma drugs in children is the going through the inhalers quickly than the usual circumstance referring to Stringer (2017, p.87).
+The lungs are the ones that attack mostly; they can even fail due to more expansion.
+Another side effect of the misuse of asthma drugs in children is going through the inhalers more quickly than the usual circumstance, according to Stringer (2017, p.87).
 The last sign is that your child may be requesting you to buy more asthma drugs than usual.
-Parents need to be keen and monitor their children during the process of medication.
+Parents need to be keen to monitor their children during the mediation process.
 Besides that, awareness is essential to the parents, teachers, and children on how to deal with asthma medication.
 When the child consumes more drugs, the reason may be that he or she is unaware of possible complications that come because of the misuse.
 Teachers, on the other hand, should teach the children about the dangers associated with sharing these drugs.
-Prevention is better than cure that is the reason why education is inevitable.
+Prevention is better than cure, and that is the reason why education is inevitable.

-There are various ways to prevent your child from the exposure to asthma.
+There are various ways to prevent your child from being exposed to asthma.
 The first step is that you should not allow your child to spend on the smoking zine.
-The exposure to the smoke leads to the asthma attack.
+Exposure to smoke leads to asthma attacks.
 Apparently, that is what may have caused asthma in Jessica’s case.
-It is good that she has gone to stay with the grandmother.
+It is good that she has gone to stay with her grandmother.
 The second way is to maintain going to checkups.
-Even when your child is attacked, the situation of asthma changes with time and one need to visit the doctor frequently.
-Educate your child to maintain physical exercise that will help in keeping the condition of the respiratory system.
-Lastly, other environmental factors may make your child contact asthma.
-Ensure that you limit your child to such area to avoid asthma.
+Even when your child is attacked, the situation of asthma changes with time, and one needs to visit the doctor frequently.
+Educate your child to maintain physical exercise that will help keep the respiratory system’s condition.
+Lastly, other environmental factors may make your child contact with asthma.
+Ensure that you limit your child to such areas to avoid asthma.

 References